dgatf/msrc/README.md

 - Averaging queue size: 1 to 16
 - Refresh rate (ms): 0 to 1600
 - I2C (x2).
 Sensor type and address

+## 5. Flash to Arduino

+Using Arduino IDE copy folder *msrc* and open *msrc.ino*.
+Select the board and flash

 ## 6. OpenTx sensors (Smartport)